 Unable to increase the resolution in Windows

 This issue is often caused by corrupt, bad, or missing video drivers.
-Follow the below steps to help resolve this issue.
+Follow the steps below to help resolve this issue.

 - If you are unable to get into normal Windows or you cannot see anything in Windows, boot the computer into Safe Mode.